Asset Management vs Wealth Management

 Learn more about our team of CFA and CFP® professionals.

-Registered investment advisors must act in your best interest
+Wealth management firms who are registered investment advisors have a fiduciary duty to act in your best interest

-A fiduciary duty always requires an advisor to act in the client’s best interest.
-Registered investment advisors are fiduciaries, so they must always put their clients’ interests ahead of their own.
+If a wealth management firm is structured as a registered investment advisor, the advisors have a fiduciary duty to act in the your best interest.
+Because registered investment advisors are fiduciaries, they must always put their clients’ interests ahead of their own.
 This is the highest standard of care under the law.

 Many fee-only financial advisors are registered investment advisors (and fiduciaries).
 But it is possible for a firm to be one and not the other.
 As such, you’ll want to understand when your advisor is (or isn’t) working in your best interest.